Backpacking Trip into Yukon's Kluane National Park Reserve (Part 2)

 This glacier is one of the most powerful and impressive things I've ever witnessed in my life.

-Kaskawulsh Glacier as the majority of other glaciers in Canada, moves 2-3 m / 6-10 ft a day toward its toe.
+Kaskawulsh Glacier the majority of other glaciers in Canada, moves 2-3 m / 6-10 ft a day toward its toe.

-The toe of the Kaskawulsh Glacier which becomes a Slim's River which, in turn, feeds the Yukon River via Kluane Lake.
+The toe of the Kaskawulsh Glacier becomes a Slim's River which, in turn, feeds the Yukon River via Kluane Lake.

 We woke up late the next morning - around 9 am.
-After we had a breakfast, we packed our stuff and headed back.
+After we had breakfast, we packed our stuff and headed back.
 That day we were supposed to hike 23 km before reaching the parking lot.

 I did not take many pictures on our third day of the trip.
 My camera was mostly in the backpack, and I would only occasionally take it out.